 - RUNNER UP: Kasa Smart KL110 Light Bulb

-- BEST FOR SECURITY: Sengled Flood Light with Motion Sensor
+- BEST FOR SECURITY: Sengled Flood Light

 - BEST PORTABLE: Philips Hue Go Portable LED Smart Light Table Lamp

 - BEST COLOR RANGE: LUMIMAN Smart WiFi Light Bulb